Tarsha1/project-1/README.md

 ## Unsolved Issues

 During the process it was alot of ups and downs but I worked hard to give an efficient and well rounded game that will allow the target audience a way to learn Javascript and have fun doing it.
 My challenge was mostly time not effort.
 I tried several diff ways to make the score make since but the feature was giving alot of bugs and I have revised them.I managed to finish Everything in my code and some of the stretch goals.
-Still working
+Still working on the stretch goals of 5 and 6.

 ## Technology Used